 is a windowing function.
 An example function, , is given in 18.3.2.5 (Mathematical conventions in the signal descriptions).

-For pre-HE modulated fields, is the set of subcarriers indices from to as defined in Table 28-13 (Highest data subcarrier index NSR for pre-HE modulated fields) excluding DC subcarriers.
-For HE modulated fields in a non-OFDMA HE PPDU, is the set of subcarriers indices from to as defined in Table 28-10 (Tone allocation related constants for Data field in a non-OFDMA HE PPDU) excluding DC subcarriers.
+For pre-HE modulated fields, is the set of subcarriers indices in the allocated 20MHz channelsFor HE modulated fields in a non-OFDMA HE PPDU, is the set of subcarriers indices from to as defined in Table 28-10 (Tone allocation related constants for Data field in a non-OFDMA HE PPDU) excluding DC subcarriers.

 On P26473 (CID #8884, CID #8885): please remove Table 28-13.